Lortab Abuse and Rehabilitation

 Lortab manages the release of dopamine in the brain.
 Large amounts of dopamine stop pain and they also cause euphoria.
 Abusing Lortab depletes the brain’s stores of dopamine — without dopamine, the brain cannot help the body feel good or even normal.
 Lortab abuse changes the chemical structure of the brain and causes changes that can result in physical dependency and addiction.
 These chemical structure changes affect learning and memory, and they also influence the brain’s understanding of pleasure and reward.

 All painkillers produce tolerance and physical dependency when abused, just like heroin does.
-The most serious dependency cases become addiction.
+The most serious dependency cases become an addiction.
 During Lortab abuse, a tolerance occurs meaning the brain requires more and more of the drug to get the same high.
-At the same time this occurs, the brain becomes dependent on the drug to release dopamine.
+At the same time, this occurs, the brain becomes dependent on the drug to release dopamine.
 This is why people who become addicted to painkillers such as Lortab sometimes must take dozens of pills a day.

 A chemically dependent individual cannot even feel normal without the drug.
 Keep in mind, however, that dependency is not the same thing as addiction.
 If the individual taking Lortab still feels the original pain symptoms and is taking the drug exactly as prescribed, it is not addiction.
-It is possible for a person to take Lortab for a prolonged period of time and not develop addiction.
+It is possible for a person to take Lortab for a prolonged period of time and not develop an addiction.

 Understanding the key differences between dependency and addiction is essential.
 Several characterizations define addiction.
 First, the individual must continue taking drugs, even after serious consequences result.
 Second, the individual must be unable to control how much and how frequently he takes drugs.
 Finally, taking drugs to avoid withdrawal, continuing to take drugs even though the original symptoms are gone, and developing a preoccupation with drugs also occur.